accessibility-exchange/co-design/src/steps/organizations-put-out-project-listing.md

 ### Provide transparency about the project

 * What the goals are
-* What the organization wants out of this process
+* What the federally regulated entity wants out of this process
 * Timeframe
 * Limitations
 * Resources that are available to support the consultants
-* What benefits consultants can get from this organization (ex. compensation)
+* What benefits consultants can get from this federally regulated entity (ex. compensation)
 * What they’re willing to change or do to respond to feedback (and what resources are available to make changes)
 * Who will be impacted by this project, and in what way